 - Give something back to the profession.

-We are seeking participants who meet the following criteria:
+We are seeking New Lawyer Section members, Labor and Employment section members and/or law students who meet the following criteria:

 - Mentor of 9 or more years practicing employment law in good standing